wuchengdong217/learngit/readme.txt

 Git is a version control system.
 Git is free software distributed under the GPL.
-Git has a mutable index callled stage.123
+Git has a mutable index callled stage.
+Git tracks changes.